agscala/agscala.github.com/_posts/2012-04-24-whirlwind-vimscript.md

 {% endhighlight %}

 There is no `Boolean` type.
-Numeric value 0 is treated as *false*, while anything else is *true*.
+Numeric value 0 is treated as *falsy*, while anything else is *truthy*.

 Strings are converted to integers before checking truthiness.
 Most strings will covert to 0, unless the string starts with a number.